 We’re in the process of improving our membership structure to create a simpler and stronger pathway for all types of engineers.
 The new structure aligns with our strategic direction to achieve greater connection, credibility, influence and recognition for engineers in New Zealand.
-It also addresses issues with our current membership structure around choice and lack of progression.
+It also addresses issues with our current membership structure around relevance and lack of progression.

-- Wider range of disciplines
+- A wider range of disciplines

 - Those outside the traditional CPEng pathway

-We shared the proposed structure at our President’s Roadshow in July to a lot of positive feedback.
 We’re aiming to have the new membership pathway in place by October 2017.

 We want to make sure you keep your existing status and level or equivalent as the changes roll out.
 Protecting the value and status of CPEng and your global mobility is vital, while the Government finalises its licensing regime.